-We did this hike at Sunset Hill County Park right after a huge 4 inch rain storm that fell May 15th, 2020 and did not encounter too much mud, only a few small pockets that we walked around.
+We did this hike at Sunset Hill County Park right after a huge 4 inch rain storm that fell the middle of May and did not encounter too much mud, only a few small pockets that we walked around.
 The Murray Woods Nature Preserve wooded area at Sunset Hill County Park was very surprisingly a very good hike in many ways.

 The park is just north of Rogers Lakewood park and just south of Highway 6.
 There is a nicely paved entrance and plenty of parking areas.
 I hesitate to say that the park is in Valparaiso, since it is so close to Chesterton and even close to Portage.